ismailof/mopidy-json-client/README.rst

 Mopidy Client via JSON/RPC Websocket interface

 This module generates a python interface which maps the `Mopidy Core API <https://mopidy.readthedocs.org/en/latest/api/core>`_ methods and events, as described in `mopidy.readthedocs.org/en/latest/api/core <https://mopidy.readthedocs.org/en/latest/api/core>`_ .
+It makes use of `websocket_client <https://github.com/liris/websocket_client>`_

 Current version maps Mopidy 1.1.2.
 Next versions may break the functionality.
 Some methods marked as deprecated by Mopidy API has not been included.

 Pending features:
   - implement PlaylistController methods
-  - execption and error handling
+  - exception and error handling
-  - some refactor
+  - some refactoring needed
-  - check of mopidy JSON/RPC version and methods
+  - check for mopidy JSON/RPC version and methods

 Installation